Mick Jenkins: 2012–2013: Career beginnings, Trees & Truths, and mixtapes

-2014–2015: The Water[s] and Wave[s]
+2014–2015: The Waters and Waves

 In July 2014, Jenkins received significant attention after the release of his single and a visual of Martyrs, which juxtaposed insight on harsh societal truths with a catchy hook.
 The thought-provoking single held messages on gun violence, the fight between his conscience and new-found success, and his turbulent childhood in Chicago.
 Martyrs led prominent figures in the hip-hop community such as Timbaland, to reach out and praise Jenkins for his musical talent and intricate lyricism.
-On August 12, Jenkins released his project, The Water[s], to critical acclaim.
-Considered by many to be Jenkins' breakout project, The Water[s] is centered on the idea of comparing water to life's truths.
+On August 12, Jenkins released his project, The Waters, to critical acclaim.
+Considered by many to be Jenkins' breakout project, The Waters is centered on the idea of comparing water to life's truths.
 Shortly after releasing the project, Jenkins announced he would be touring during the fall on the 2014 Smoker's Club World Wide Roller's Tour alongside Method Man, Redman, B-Real, Trademark da Skydiver, and Berner.
 His first official tour took place in February 2015 with Kirk Knight, Noname and Saba.
 He also joined Joey Bada$$ and Denzel Curry for Phase 1 of their World Domination Tour.

-On July 20, 2015, Mick Jenkins announced his Wave[s] EP, which was released on August 21, 2015.
+On July 20, 2015, Mick Jenkins announced his Waves EP, which was released on August 21, 2015.
 Mick Jenkins began streaming his new project in full via NPR's First Listen on August 13, 2015.
-Wave[s] is the follow up to Jenkins' critically acclaimed 2014 mixtape, The Water[s].
-Jenkins kept the collaborators on Wave[s] confined to those within his inner circle.
+Waves is the follow-up to Jenkins' critically acclaimed 2014 mixtape, The Waters.
+Jenkins kept the collaborators on Waves confined to those within his inner circle.
 The project features the likes of Jean Deaux, Saba, TheMind and popular producers such as Kaytranada.
 Jenkins also accompanied French producer STWO on his North American tour from the end of August through the beginning of October.

 2016: The Healing Component

 On August 17, 2016, Mick Jenkins released the first single from his highly anticipated debut album, Spread Love.
 On August 25, 2016, Jenkins released his second single of the album, called "Drowning", which features an instrumental performed by Toronto-based jazz quartet BADBADNOTGOOD.
 The song has a direct reference to the death of Eric Garner, a black man who was strangled by police.
 The album, The Healing Component, was released on September 23, 2016.
 Many of the songs on the albums feature intros and outros with a dialogue about love with a female narrator, his sister.
 The Healing Component, abbreviated THC, explores the theme of love throughout the album.
 From self-love to romantic experience, he juxtaposes different forms love can take.
-Jenkins did something similar on The Water[s], exploring the concept of truth.